aymen-abdallah/ext-js-carousel/README.md

     });
 });
 ```

+The output would be like the photo below :

 <img class="img-responsive" src="doc/carousel.jpg" />

 Configuration
 -------------

-The table below contains the available config options :
+The table below contains the different available config options that you can apply on the component :

 |Parameter|Description|Default Value|
 |:------------|:--------------|:----------------|